 The battle for the 120mm lightweight trail fork is heating up, and Fox is quick to match competitors with an all-new 34 Step-Cast 120mm lightweight race fork.
 Designed using several of the weight saving features found on the 32 SC, they say it drops half a pound off the weight of the 140mm 34 without giving up any stiffness or strength.
 The result is a very light, trail worthy fork designed specifically for the 120mm travel segment.
-Here’s how and why they did it…
+Click here to read our review and weigh in, or keep reading for the tech details and visual comparison to their standard 34 trail fork…

 Fox’s North American marketing manager Mark Jordan says “We wanted a 120mm fork and the 34 chassis made the most sense.
 We knew if we limited the travel to 120mm and used a step design we could shed a bunch of weight.
 It’s aimed at the marathon and epic rides events, and all around XC/Trail riding.”